Krzysztof-Cieslak/Krzysztof-Cieslak.github.io/_posts/2018-01-25-Reinventing-MVC-for-web-programming-with-F#.md

 }
 ```

- * `scope` - it is a DSL that can be used to define routing and combining this routing together with the `pieplines`
+ * `scope` - it is a DSL that can be used to define routing and combining this routing together with the `pipelines`

 Example: